 - mod_alias – lets users inform clients that the requested URL is incorrect.

-Security with Apache and NGINX
+Security with Apache vs NGINX

 - RequestReadTimeout – shuts down connections from clients that don’t send their requests quickly enough.

-It also offers community support via email, allowing users to get help from people familiar with the Apache HTTPD.
+Apache offers extensive documentation that covers various topics about the software.
+It also provides community support via email, allowing users to get help from people familiar with the Apache HTTPD.